 Without water for California farms, we wouldn’t have fresh food available.
 California’s farming and ranching community are highly aware of the need to make the most of our natural resources and are committed to using water efficiently and responsibly.

-I had so many great recipe ideas when I headed out to the farmer’s market this week, but when I found some incredible heads of red tipped butter leaf lettuce I knew I had my inspiration.
+I had so many great recipe ideas when I headed out to the farmer’s market this week, but when I found some incredible heads of red tipped butter leaf lettuce, I knew I had my inspiration to make a Chinese lettuce wraps recipe.

-I haven’t had Asian lettuce wraps since my last visit to P.F.
+I haven’t had Chinese lettuce wraps since my last visit to P.F.
 Chang’s…and I missed those delicious wraps.
-And even better, these are ready in under 30 minutes!
+And even better, this recipe for lettuce wraps is ready in under 30 minutes!

-In shopping for the wrap ingredients, I found organic ground pork at my favorite meat CSA, Prather Ranch.
+In shopping for ingredients to make the pork lettuce wrap recipe, I found organic ground pork at my favorite meat CSA, Prather Ranch.
 (We actually get a box of meat as a CSA from Prather Ranch every month, but with a growing teenage boy, I still stop by their booth to pick up meat after we run out.)

 Carefully separate the lettuce leaves and wash.